Skip Navigation

 NEWS & EVENTS!

-GIVING DAY 2023: The Department of Asian and Asian American Studies is proud to continue being a part of SBU's annual 2023 Giving Day.
-As this year's university-wide theme is #HoldDoorsOpen, our department's project focuses on supporting students who are AAS double majors.
-Read more!
+Giving Day!
+The Department of Asian and Asian American Studies is proud to continue being a part of SBU's annual Giving Day.
+As this year's university-wide theme is #SBUGivingDay #HoldDoorsOpen, our department's project continues its focus on supporting students who are AAS double majors.
+For more information, please click here.

 IN OTHER NEWS: